OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

 import oneWire
 import time

+# setup onewire and polling interval
-oneWireGpio = 19 # set the GPIO that we've connected the sensor to

-pollingInterval = 1 # seconds
+oneWireGpio = 19 # set the GPIO that we've connected the sensor to pollingInterval = 1 # seconds

-# get the address of the temperature sensor
-# it should be the only device connected in this experiment

 def __main__():
+    # check if 1-Wire is setup in the kernel
     if not oneWire.setupOneWire(str(oneWireGpio)):
         print "Kernel module could not be inserted.
 Please reboot and try again." return -1

+    # get the address of the temperature sensor
+    # it should be the only device connected in this experiment
     sensorAddress = oneWire.scanOneAddress()

     sensor = TemperatureSensor("oneWire", { "address": sensorAddress, "gpio": oneWireGpio })